Biz Features

 2. Aware of their need

-Demand generation involves making one or both these things happen.
+Demand generation involves making one or both of these things happen.

 Almost everything you do that gets public notice figures into demand generation by helping your market recognize your brand.
 Recognition isn’t the only goal, however.
 Most businesses would benefit from having a positive association with their brand.

-The second part of demand generation is helping your market recognize that they have a need.
+The second part of demand generation is helping your market recognize their need.

 Major Channels for Demand Generation Campaigns